Whiteside County Fairs

 exploits of the “professors” who soared through the heavens.
 One of the great acts was shown in Albany in 1886 when the

-breath-taking stunts.
-It may have been driven by a beautiful woman who wore a dazzling gown and managed the four horses
+taking stunts.
+It may have been driven by a beautiful woman who wore a dazzling gown and managed the four horses expertly.

 Township from Samuel Albertson.
-It was l0ocated on section 14.
-It became the location of the Great Northwestern Fair, an
+It was located on section 14.
+It became the location of the Great Northwestern Fair, an annual

 hydropathy-the water cure.
-Shade trees and the nearby Rock River justified the claim that it was one fo the most beautiful fair-
+Shade trees and the nearby Rock River justified the claim that it was one of the most beautiful fair-

 grounds in Illinois.

-strained to win the purses which totaled $300 that year.
-Among the cultural events was a contest among students for the
+win the purses which totaled $300 that year.
+Among the cultural events was a contest among students for the best composition

-Harry Holbrook of Chicago started it in 1903 and its aims were high: for the cultivation of higher thinking and distributing
+Holbrook of Chicago started it in 1903 and its aims were high: for the cultivation of higher thinking and distributing information on

 Nationally-known speakers were presented and they included such favorites as Willian J. Bryan, Father Vaughn, Colonel Bain